nvaccess/nvda/user_docs/en/userGuide.md

 |---|---|
 |enabled |the selection indicator is shown as dots 7 and 8 on the Braille display, and the dots are not blinking.|
 |disabled |The selection indicator is not shown in Braille.|

-The selection indicator might be a distraction while reading.

-To toggle show selection from anywhere, please assign a custom gesture using the [Input Gestures dialog](#InputGestures).

 #### Select Braille Display {#SelectBrailleDisplay}